ocaml-opam/opam-publish/README.md

 This will generate a `<package>.<version>` directory containing the full package
 definition:
-- A `descr` file with your package description, that you need to fill.
+- A `descr` file with your package description.
 First line should be a short summary, and you can detail below.
 This is important, it is what people will see when they browse for your package.
-- An `opam` file.
-If your package was pinned, or you are editing an existing package, this should be already filled.
-Make sure it's correct and has the proper contact information.
+- An `opam` file with package details and specs.
 - A `url` file that was generated from the URL you provided.

+On your first run, if the package didn't exist already, `descr` is just a template and `opam` may need details.
+Make sure to write a clear description in `descr`, and to provide contact information and details in the `opam` file.
+On subsequent runs, or if you're updating an existing package, everything should be filled in already.

-That's it, once you're satisfied with the `descr` and `opam` files, you can go on.
+That's it: once you're satisfied with the `descr` and `opam` files, you can go on.

 ## Step 2: `opam-publish submit`